 Plain English Summary

 There are no studies that provide sufficient information on how exercise can influence the quality of patient’s life after resection (removal) of the pancreas due to pancreatic disease, such as cancer.
-The goal of the study is to find out if exercise can help in controlling blood glucose levels and oxidative stress after pancreatectomy (surgery to remove the pancreas).
+The aim of this study is to find out whether exercise can help in controlling blood glucose levels and oxidative stress after pancreatectomy (surgery to remove the pancreas).

 Who can participate?

 Adult patients with pancreatic cancer that are fit for surgery.

 The participants are randomly allocated into one of two groups.
 All participants have a pancreatectomy.
 The participants in the exercise group exercise using a static bicycle for 12 weeks.
 The participants in the control group do not exercise.
 Blood glucose, HBA1c (glycated haemoglobin, which is a form of haemoglobin that is measured to identify average plasma glucose concentrations in the blood), albumin and the uric acid levels for all participants in both groups are measured every 4 weeks for the duration of the study.

 What are the possible benefits and risks of participating?